umasreeakula/website_funnel_analysis/README.md

 -> Application and Website Optimisation.
 - Optimise the homepage layout, content (accessible without excessive scrolling), and call-to-action buttons (visible and accessible) to encourage mobile users to explore products through search.
 - Improve the search functionality, product filtering options, auto-complete suggestions and product recommendations to help mobile users find desired items easily.
 - Implement responsive design principles to ensure a seamless user experience across all devices.
-Adjust user interface elements, navigation and checkout flow for desktop users to streamline purchasing.
+Adjust user interface elements, and navigation and improve checkout and payment flow for desktop users to streamline purchasing.

 #### Nice to Haves: